 One way to enter the fellowship of suffering is to join the chorus of those who will remember our persecuted family in prayer on the International Day of Prayer for the Persecuted church .
 This coming Sunday voices from all over the globe will share in remembering and praying for our persecuted family.

 One of those we can remember to pray for is Farshid Fathi of Iran.
 Farshid was arrested in December of 2010 and remains in prison till this day.
 You can read more about Farshid’s story and portions of letters he has written from prison at Prisoner Alert.
 Farshid’s witness was the inspiration for the song titled A Letter From Prison, written and preformed by his friend Gilbert Hosvepian.

 May our hearts never be satisfied with being on the sidelines.
 May we be a chorus of surrender alongside of our persecuted family.
 May our lives be melodies of living sacrifice.
 May we be a song of love for both those who suffer and those who persecute.

 They cried out with a loud voice, “O Sovereign Lord, holy and true, how long before you will judge and avenge our blood on those who dwell on the earth?”
 Revelation 6:10 ESV

-Tami Yeager was first introduced to VOM through a newsletter she was handed in 2003.
+Tami Yeager was first introduced to the ministry of VOM through a newsletter she was handed in 2003.
 As she began to read the stories shared within those pages she was confronted with a reality that did not fit into the package she had unknowingly wrapped her knowledge of God in.
 As she began to learn of the suffering of Christians around the world a desire grew to serve them.
 Today she serves as volunteer Community Coordinator in the VOM Voice ministry.
 This post originally appeared on her personal blog.